 Fibromyalgia sufferers often describe the pain in these trigger points as a constant dull ache.
 Doctors already consider it a symptom of fibromyalgia when someone has had tender points for over 3 months.

-The 18 tender points of fibromyalgia are in the following areas:
+The 18 tender points of fibromyalgia care are in the following areas:

 - Upper chest